-Bahrain Economic GrowthGrowth should pick up next year thanks to greater oil production and strong infrastructure spending, with projects including the Alba Line 6 expansion and a new LNG terminal underway.
-However, ongoing fiscal consolidation will drag on growth.
-FocusEconomics panelists expect GDP to grow 2.7% in 2018, unchanged from last month’s estimate, and 2.6% in 2019.
+Bahrain Economic GrowthGrowth this year will be supported by healthy infrastructure spending, with projects including the Alba Line 6 expansion and a new oil pipeline between Bahrain and Saudi Arabia underway.
+However, continuing fiscal consolidation and oil production cuts will drag on growth.
+FocusEconomics panelists expect GDP to grow 2.6% in 2018, down 0.1 percentage points from last month’s estimate, and 2.8% in in 2019.

 Bahrain Economy Data

 5 years of Bahrain economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.